 The Best Time of the Year to Visit Scandinavia

 Scandinavia Month By Month is a great resource for this decision with event advice, weather info, and packing tips.
 Busy travel times are May through September.
 Scandinavian cities offer countless festivals and events worth seeing in the warmer months.
-In the winter months, days are shorter but winter sports such as skiing are in full bloom (see Weather & Climate in Scandinavia).
+In the winter months, especially February, days are shorter but winter sports such as skiing are in full bloom (see Weather & Climate in Scandinavia).
 Travel will also be cheaper at that time.

 Scandinavia Does Not Have to Be Expensive